Strong gut health balance and support*

 Kyo-Dophilus® Multi 9 Probiotic contains a diverse community of nine beneficial bacteria that includes The Friendly Trio®, L. gasseri KS-13, B. bifidum G9-1, and B. longum MM-2, along with B. infantis, B. breve, and L. rhamnosus and other compatible species.

-This multi-strain blend can help populate your microbiome with beneficial bacteria to promote strong GI health and help you maintain a balanced digestive and immune system.*
+This multi-strain blend can help populate your microbiome with beneficial bacteria to promote strong GI health and a balanced digestive and immune system.* Two capsules daily provide 6 Billion CFU to help you maintain good colon health and relieve occasional digestive discomfort.*

 Kyo-Dophilus Probiotics are formulated to support healthy digestive and immune systems.* Our probiotics deliver efficacy, quality and extended live cell viability, without refrigeration.